rza101/rza101/README.md

 ## Hello World!!! 👋

-I am a **slightly** nerd guy that interested in software development, especially Android and Backend Web Development (with a little bit interest on IoT and Machine Learning)
+I am a software developer specializing on Android Development and Back-End Web Development, with additional interest on Machine Learning